The Imperfective Paradox in Large Language Models: Results and Analysis

-\textbf{Counterfactuals: The Calibration Crisis.} The Counterfactual prompt represents the most aggressive intervention for arbitrary interruption.
+\paragraph{Counterfactuals: The Calibration Crisis.} The Counterfactual prompt represents the most aggressive intervention for arbitrary interruption.
 While highly effective at curing teleological bias (Group C Acc $\to 1.00$), it induces an obvious calibration bias.
 Accuracy on Group D collapses to near zero for \texttt{Llama-3.1}.
 We show the example of \texttt{Llama-3.1} in Figure \ref{fig:tradeoff}.
 The models swing from being ``naively optimistic'' (Zero-shot) to ``paranoidly skeptical'' (Counterfactual).
-The Counterfactual clearly over-instructed the models to follow the imperfective patterns of the telic verbs in Group C, resulting in missunderstanding for the atelic verbs in Group D. The models failed to dynamically adjust their reasoning strategy based on the (a)telicity of verbs, resulting in a wholesale rejection of progressive entailments.
-This shows one side the strong effect of prompts for the telic cases of the imperfective paradoxe, while it also highlights a lack of (aspectual) calibration \citep{kadavath2022language,NEURIPS2024_9c20f16b}: the ability to modulate uncertainty based on specific semantic features.
+The Counterfactual clearly over-instructed the models to follow the imperfective patterns of the telic verbs in Group C, resulting in misunderstanding for the atelic verbs in Group D. The models failed to dynamically adjust their reasoning strategy based on the (a)telicity of verbs, resulting in a wholesale rejection of progressive entailments.
+This highlights a lack of (aspectual) calibration \citep{kadavath2022language,NEURIPS2024_9c20f16b}: while the counterfactual prompt successfully suppresses teleological bias for telic verbs, models fail to modulate this skepticism based on verb class, applying it indiscriminately to atelic verbs as well.
 Detailed analyses and visualization for other models are provided in Appendix \ref{app:additional_results}.

-\textbf{Summary on Different Prompts.} In summary, current LLMs struggle to balance the Imperfective Paradox.
+\paragraph{Summary on Different Prompts.} In summary, current LLMs struggle to balance the Imperfective Paradox.
 They oscillate between two extremes: \textbf{naive teleology} (Zero-shot) where everything is completed, and \textbf{paranoid skepticism} (Counterfactual) where nothing is ever certain (see the trends in Figure \ref{fig:tradeoff}).
 This inability to decouple \textit{telicity} from \textit{entailment} highlights a critical gap in the true aspectual reasoning capabilities of LLMs.